AuroraBottino/Documentation-RT2_Assignment1/README.md

-# RT1 - Assignment 2 - ROS Simulator
+# RT2 - Assignment 1 - Doxygen Documentation on ROS Simulator
 RT1 - Assignment 2 - ROS Simulator
 **Professor: Carmine Tommaso Recchiuto, Student: Aurora Bottino (s4814504)**

+In the first assignment of Research Track 2 we were asked to add the documentation to the github repository of our second assignment Research Track 1.
+I decided to use Doxygen.

-# Assignment Description
+# RT1 Assignment 2 Description

 Starting from the package assignment_2_2022 (https://github.com/CarmineD8/assignment_2_2022), which provides an implementation of an action server that moves a robot in the environment by implementing the bug0 algorithm, the following project creates a new package in which three nodes are developed: